Words by Jesse Serwer

 Easter time in Haiti is all about Rara.
-Throughout the country, bann a pye (bands on foot) take to the streets, beating petwo drums, chanting, and blowing the cylindrical horns known as vaksin (or vaccine), creating a dissonant and deeply spiritual polytonal din.
+Throughout the country, bann a pye (bands on foot) take to the streets, beating petwo drums, chanting, and blowing cylindrical horns known as vaksin (or vaccine), creating a dissonant and deeply spiritual polytonal din.

 Rara bands exist in various shapes and sizes.
-They can be highly formal in their costume and attire, or a mixture of both.
-Along with those carrying instruments, you might encounter groups of women dressed in matching wedding gowns, and baton twirlers demonstrating dances that can be traced back directly to Africa.
-A symbol of home for many Haitian abroad, Rara has been transported to the Haitian expat communities in Miami’s Little Haiti and Brooklyn, where processions are held weekly, year round.
+They can be highly formal in their costume and attire, completely informal, or a mixture of both.
+Along with those carrying instruments, you might encounter groups of women dressed in matching wedding gowns, and baton twirlers demonstrating dances that can be traced directly to Africa.
+A symbol of home for many Haitian abroad, Rara has been transported to the Haitian expat communities in Miami’s Little Haiti and Brooklyn, where processions are held year round.

-“I will be driving and see a rara on the road, and I’ll get out and stop and take pictures,” Chris says.
+“I will be driving and see a rara on the road, and I’ll get out and stop and take pictures,” Christopher says.
 “I am running with the band, drinking with them.
 I just jump in, and I’m in the rara.”

 Souvenance on Easter Sunday is the site of Haiti’s largest and most sacred vodou pilgrimage, or lakou, the ultimate destination for many of the rara bands seen on the roads.
-“Souvenance is like Woodstock — it’s a place and a pilgrimage.
-You get the music, drumming, people walking around and parlaying and eating, and praying by the trees.
+“Souvenance is like Woodstock — it’s a place and a pilgrimage,” Christopher explains.
+“You get the music, drumming, people walking around and parlaying and eating, and praying by the trees.
 It’s like a festival without sponsors.”